joseAf28/PlasmaDM/README.md

 y_i + y_j \rightarrow y_{i'} + y_{j'} + D(g)
 $$

-This type correspond to mechanims like difusion or *LH*-recombination, where an atom diffuses along the surface is stabilishes a connection with other site
+This type correspond to mechanims like difusion or *LH*-recombination, where an atom diffuses along the surface is stabilishes a connection with other site.

 Using this mechanisms, we can develop , by using the surface scheme, a mesoscopic model that describes the average occupation of the surface by the different chemical species.
 However, the macroscopic obsrvable that can be measured corresponds to the recombination probability, $\gamma$, which is given by:
 $$